 Fully charging your EV battery can take as fast as 30 minutes or less if it has a typical 60 kilowatt-hour (kWh) battery and you’re using a 150 kilowatt (kW) rapid charging station.
 Using a 7kW charger will take 8 hours, and a 22kW charger will take 3 hours.
 Some slower home chargers at 3.7kW will take 16 hours to fully charge a 60kWh battery.

-If your vehicle’s alternator isn’t keeping your vehicle fully charged, you might need to rely on an external car battery charger to top it up.
 It’ll take four to eight hours of charging to fully charge a normal vehicle battery with a smart or automatic vehicle battery charger.
 These chargers provide slow charging with relatively high voltage.
 It’ll take days to fully charge a battery with a trickle charger.
-Trickle chargers are mainly for topping up the batteries in vehicles you don’t use often, so if you’re in a hurry, they aren’t ideal.
+Trickle chargers are mainly for topping up the batteries in vehicles you don’t use often, so if you’re in a hurry, they aren’t ideal unless you have the time to let them charge the battery overnight or for a whole day.

 Remember that the higher the amps, the faster the charge.
 The 50-amp chargers pose a significant overheating risk because of how quickly they can charge and overheat a battery.
 It’s safer to stick to the reliable lower-amp chargers.

 There are quite a few things that affect battery charging speed for both regular vehicle batteries and EV batteries.
+Fast charging any battery with a charger too often will eventually degrade the battery, no matter what kind of battery it may be.

 Typically, a battery’s capacity indicates how much charge it can hold.
 The higher the capacity, the more charge.
 In both electric vehicles and normal vehicles, larger batteries with higher capacities will naturally take longer to charge.
 You can typically find your vehicle’s battery specifications in the owner’s manual or manufacturer handbook.

-Most regular vehicle batteries are lead acid batteries which take 30 minutes to charge using an alternator and 8 to 10 hours on an external charger.
+Most regular vehicle batteries are lead acid batteries which take 10 to 30 minutes to charge using an alternator and 8 to 10 hours on an external charger.
 Some regular vehicles also use lithium-ion batteries, which charge much faster.
 Unfortunately, many lithium-ion batteries in regular vehicles experience battery drain quicker than their lead acid counterparts.

 Electric vehicles typically use solid-state batteries.
 Manufacturers and researchers are currently developing faster-charging EV batteries though, and other EV battery types with different charging capabilities are beginning to emerge.
 A lithium-ion EV battery that charges in under five minutes is currently under development.

-Whether it’s an EV battery or a regular car battery, your vehicle’s battery has a service life.
+As covered earlier in this article, whether it’s an EV battery or a regular car battery, your vehicle’s battery has a service life.
 An older battery won’t be able to hold as much charge as a new one, and this can affect charging speed.
 Normal vehicle batteries will last around three to five years.
 EV batteries have a longer lifespan of 10 to 20 years, but they’re also significantly more expensive.

 Also, if the battery’s damaged or in bad shape, it might not be able to charge as fast as it usually would.